- Fisheries Management

 What follows is a summary of relevant, available documents.
 Latest documents are at the top of the list.

-Click on the link to read more details.
+Click on the right hand image to download the document or follow the link to read more details.

 The Minister of Fisheries Stuart Nash has announced a raft of management changes for four crayfish stocks between the Hauraki Gulf and Southland.
 From April 1st there will be commercial catch reductions in two stocks and increases for the Wellington-Hawke’s Bay region and the Southern – Fiordland fish stock.
 Recreational fishers did not support the proposed commercial catch increases, recommending the Minister retain the status quo.
 We support the Minister in reducing commercial catch limits in the Otago and Hauraki Gulf-Bay of Plenty stocks.